 When searching for a hotel, I like to be at the center of the action — right at the heart of the city.
-When Visit Salt Lake welcomed me to their beautiful city, they honored that request and put me up at the Salt Lake City Marriott City Center, a beautiful hotel in downtown SLC.
+When Visit Salt Lake welcomed me to their beautiful city, they honored that request and put me up at the Salt Lake City Marriott City Center, a delightful hotel in downtown SLC.
 Apart from its fantastic location, the modern and luxurious Marriott hotel boasts a high level of wheelchair accessibility, checking nearly every box with its spacious guest rooms and ADA accessible roll-in shower.

 Room Rates & Reservations

 The cost of a hotel room at the Salt Lake City Marriott City Center varies considerably, with prices generally ranging from about $100 per night to $250 per night over the next year.
 Weekend stays are generally priced lower than weekdays.
-Events at the nearby Gallivan Center and Salt Palace Convention Center can produce increased demand and produce higher rates at the hotel.
+Events at the nearby Gallivan Center and Salt Palace Convention Center can produce increased demand and elevated rates at the hotel.

 Reservations can be made online via the hotel website.